NextronSystems/valhallaAPI/README.md

 It also allows you to retrieve a filtered rule set that fits the product that you use to apply the rules.
 For example, you can get a filtered rule set with rules that will run on your `FireEyeEX` appliance by filtering all rules that use feature only available in YARA versions higher than the supported `1.7.0`.

+There are 2 extra functions for special lookups in the Valhalla database (for customers only):

+- `get_rule_info` retrieves rule information and all matching sample hashes
+- `get_hash_info` retrieves all rules matching on a certain sha256 hash

 ## Demo Access

 There is a demo API key that can be used for testing purposes.